 Teacup or runt?

-Unfortunately because there is no actual formal recognition of the teacup breeds, there is also some pretty unscrupulous behaviour going on when selling teacups.
+Unfortunately because there is no actual formal recognition of the teacup breeds, there is also some pretty unscrupulous behavior going on when selling teacups.
 Because they are simply smaller than normal kittens, the runt of the litter, a poorly nourished kitten or simply a sickly kitten can easily be passed off as a teacup kitten.
 When these kittens often go for $2000 each and sometimes significantly more, you want to make sure you get a nice healthy cat!
 A cat that is the victim of inbreeding, or has actually been malnourished to stunt its growth is most likely to cost you a significant amount in vet bills and have a shortened life span.

 Common health problems of teacup cats